yuriybash/socket-perf-testing-c/README.md

 ### Autograder Testing

-The autograding portion will consist of you writing tests in what we hope is an easy format to run your code automatically.
-This consists of a series of c and python processes working together and is beyond the scope of this course.
+The autograding portion will consist of you writing tests in what we hope is an easy format.
+This framework will then run your code automatically.
+This consists of a series of C and Python processes working together and is beyond the scope of this course.
 Closer to the deadline we plan to release an additional file which will assess the coverage of your testing suite.
 The tests you write **WILL NOT** be grading but your coverage should be a useful indicator for how you expect your code to perform on our autograder.

 #### Changes to the server

-In order to support the autograder the server now outputs
+In order to support the autograder the server now outputs:

 "Server messages:"